gnp-x/cyberelia_guide/src/content/docs/commands/fight.md

 ### **boss**

 `/fight boss [name] (modifier)` engages the user with a one-off encounter with available bosses in the drop-down list.
 The ability to fight bosses are heavily conditionalized based on where the player is in the story and whatever pre-reqs are required in order to engage.
-This takes place in the channel `#boss-arena`.
+This takes place in the channel `#arena`.

 #### [required] boss